-"Most of us get RSV many times during our life," Pavia says.
+"Most of us get RSV many times during our life," says Andrew Pavia, MD, chief of the Division of Pediatric Infectious Diseases at University of Utah Health.
 "But when you get it the first two to three years of life, it can cause a nasty infection with wheezing, profuse secretions, and difficulty breathing and eating."

 RSV is also threatening to older adults.
 About 177,000 older adults (age 70 and older) are hospitalized for RSV each year.
 While RSV is a mild cold for most people, it can cause very serious disease for people with weakened immune systems, including pregnant women.

 Flu or Influenza is an infection of the nose, throat, and lungs.
-It causes 20,000 to 50,000 deaths each year in the US, with the exception of the last two years due to the COVID-19 pandemic.
-Flu was largely absent in the winter of 2020-21 and relatively mild last winter.
+It causes 20,000 to 50,000 deaths each year in the U.S.

-COVID-19 is a respiratory illness that causes a wide-range of symptoms ranging from mild to severe and often deadly infection.
+COVID-19 is a respiratory illness that causes a wide-range of symptoms ranging from mild to severe.
 Cases of COVID-19 have typically increased in the fall and peak in the winter, although this can depend on new emerging variants of the COVID-19 virus.
-Infectious disease experts like Pavia expect an upcoming surge due to the emergence of several subvariants of Omicron.

 Everyone can get COVID-19, but older adults, people with certain medical conditions, pregnant women, and young babies are at high risk of developing severe disease.
 While children aren’t as likely to get severely ill with COVID-19 as adults, some children can still get seriously ill.

 The COVID-19 vaccine is available to anyone age six months and older.
-And anyone five years and older can get an updated booster.
-Similar to the flu vaccine, COVID-19 vaccines don’t prevent you from getting the virus but help prevent severe illness, hospitalization, and death.
+Similar to the flu vaccine, COVID-19 vaccines don’t necessarily prevent you from getting the virus but help prevent severe illness, hospitalization, and death.